lugvitc/c0d-frontend/.github/ISSUE_TEMPLATE/new-component.md

 NOTE: Use **storybook** to preview your component.
 Ideally **do not create pages** to test your component.
 If you do make on, remember to **delete the page before pushing**.
 Refer src/components/text.tsx and src/stories/text.stories.tsx for examples.

+### Reference
+Image to page where the component is
+(ex: for the input box it could be image of Sign In page)
 ### Variants (only if the component has variations)
 ex:
 Primary